Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Introduction

-Several such problems originated in the second world war due to the need to design patrol strategies for aircraft aiming to detect ships or submarines in the English channel, see \cite{koopman1980search}.
-The problem of patrolling a corridor using multi agent sweeping systems in order to ensure the detection and interception of smart targets was also investigated by Vincent et al. in \cite{vincent2004framework} and provably optimal strategies were provided by Altshuler et al. in \cite{altshuler2008efficient}.
-A somewhat related, discrete version of the problem, was also investigated by Wagner et al. and later by Altshuler et al. in \cite{wagner1997cooperative}, \cite{altshuler2005swarm} and \cite{altshuler2011multi}.
-It focuses on a dynamic variant of the cooperative cleaners problem, a problem that requires several simple agents to a clean a connected region on the grid with contaminated pixels.
-This contamination is assumed to spread to neighbors at a given rate.
+Several interesting search problems originated in the second world war due to the need to design patrol strategies for aircraft aiming to detect ships or submarines in the English channel, see \cite{koopman1980search}.
+The problem of patrolling a corridor using multi agent sweeping systems in order to ensure the detection and interception of smart targets was also investigated in \cite{vincent2004framework} and provably optimal strategies were provided in \cite{altshuler2008efficient}.

+In \cite{bressan2008blocking,bressan2012optimal}, Bressan et al. investigate optimal strategies for the construction of barriers in real time aiming at containing and confining the spread of fire from a given initial area of the plane.
+The authors are interested in determining a minimal possible barrier construction speed that enables the confinement of the fire, and on determining optimality conditions for confinement strategies.

-In \cite{tang2006non}, Tang et al. propose a non-escape search procedure for evaders.
-Evaders are originally located in a convex region of the plane and may move out of it.
-Tang et al. propose a cooperative progressing spiral-in algorithm performed by several agents with disk shaped sensors in a leader-follower formation.
-The authors establish a sufficient condition for the number of searching agents required to guarantee that no evader can escape the region undetected.
-This lower bound is based on the sensor radius, searcher and evader velocities and the initial perimeter of the region.
-In \cite{mcgee2006guaranteed}, McGee et al. also investigate a search problem for smart targets that do not have any maneuverability restrictions except for an upper limit on their velocity.
-The sensor that the agents are equipped with detects targets within a disk shaped area around the searcher location.
+A non-escape search procedure for evaders that are originally located in a convex region of the plane and may move out of it is investigated in \cite{tang2006non}, and a cooperative progressing spiral-in algorithm performed by several agents with disk shaped sensors in a leader-follower formation is proposed.
+In \cite{mcgee2006guaranteed}, McGee et al. also investigate a search problem for smart targets that do not have any maneuverability restrictions except for an upper limit on their speed.
+The sensor the agents are equipped with detects targets within a disk shaped area around the searcher location.
 Search patterns consisting of spiral and linear sections are considered.
 In \cite{hew2015linear}, Hew proposes searching for smart evaders using concentric arc trajectories with agents sensors similar to \cite{mcgee2006guaranteed}.
 Such a search is aimed at detecting submarines in a channel or in a half plane.
-The paper focuses on determining the size of a region that can be successfully patrolled by a single searcher, where the searcher and evader velocities are known.
-The search problem is formulated as an optimization problem.
-The search progress per arc or linear iteration is maximized while guaranteeing that the evader cannot slip past the searcher undetected.